 - avoid using recreational drugs

-- use your own toothbrush and shaving razor
+- use one’s own toothbrush and shaving razor